Muapula Mission - Mozambique

 8. Makua Enahara, spoken on Mozambique Island an in the neighboring districts on the continent.

-Smaller dialects
+Smaller Dialects

 9. Makua-Enlai, spoken north and north-west of Angoche city.